filo-tech/whilelabelled-demo-app-web/README.md

 ## Prerequisites

-1. **Node.js and npm**: Make sure you have Node.js and npm (Node Package Manager) installed on your system.
+1. **Node.js and yarn**: Make sure you have Node.js and yarn (Node Package Manager) installed on your system.
 You can download them from the [official Node.js website](https://nodejs.org/).

 2. **Git**: You'll need Git for version control and cloning the repository.
 Download and install Git from the [Git website](https://git-scm.com/).